Instructions for online application for applicants who wish to live with a family member in Sweden

-Your family member in Sweden can make an online application for you if you give him or her a power of attorney.
+Your family member in Sweden can make an online application for you if you give them a power of attorney.
 A copy of the power of attorney should be attached to the online application.

 Fill in the application

-Before you apply, you should check whether the person you are going to move to in Sweden is covered by the maintenance and housing requirement and, if so, whether they fulfil it.
+Before you apply, you should check whether the person you are going to move to in Sweden is covered by the maintenance requirement and, if so, whether they fulfil it.

 In order to apply online